 Olive nodded.
 "Happy to.
 I'd drive you back here, but both my boys on furlough."
 She looked at Connie.
 "House full tonight.
 How's Mother?"
 "Can't last."
 "You sure Tulsa's not better?"
 Connie slipped the aviator glasses into her apron and headed for the pantry.
 "She wouldn't draw but one breath in a hospital.
 The second one would be her last."
 The package Connie had handed to Olive Henderson could have been a grenade.
 Positioned on the seat of the Impala between them it emanated tension.
 The easy talk in the kitchen disappeared.
-Olive said very little, answered Mavis' questions with the least information and asked none of her own.
-"She's nice, isn't she?"
-Olive glanced at her.
+Olive, suddenly formal, said very little, answered Mavis' questions with the least information and asked none of her own.
+"Connie's nice, isn't she?"
+Olive looked at her.
 "Yes.
 She is."
 For twenty minutes they traveled.
 Olive cautious at every rise or turn of the road however slight.
 Occasionally she touched the packet.
 They pulled into a one-pump gas station in the middle of nowhere and asked the man who limped to the window for five gallons to carry.
 There was an argument, peppered with long silences, about the five-gallon can.
 He wanted Mavis to pay for it; she said she would return it when she came back to fill her tank.
 He doubted it.
 Finally they settled for a two dollar deposit.
-Olive and Mavis drove away, turned onto a different road headed in another direction-least-for what seemed like another half hour.
+Olive and Mavis drove away, turned onto a different road headed east for what seemed like another half hour.
 Pointing toward a fancy wooden sign, Olive said "Here we are."
 The sign read Ruby pop.
 360 on top and Lodge 16 at the bottom.
 Mavis' immediate impression of the town was how outrageously clean it was; that and very young trees. [fx] The wide street, the enormous lawns cut to dazzle, the roomy houses--it looked to her like an advertisement for Kodak film.
-Olive Henderson turned into a side street of smaller houses where the flower gardens were so large and crowded, you could hardly see the blossoms for the butterflies.
+Olive Henderson turned into a side street of flower gardens larger than the houses and snowed with butterflies.
 The odor of the five-gallon can had been fierce in Olive Henderson's back seat.
 But in the boy's truck, propped between Mavis' feet, its gasoline smell was indistinguishable from the others.
 The glue-y, oily, metal-y combination might have made her retch if he had not done voluntarily what Mavis had been unable to ask of Olive.
 Turn on the radio.
-The disc jockey announced the tunes as though they were made by his best friends: King Solomon, Otis Redding, Dinah Washington, Ike and Side street who with Crowded flower gardens, larger than The houses, snowed with butterflies Tina, Dakota Staton, the Temptations. (cheerful now) Cheerfully they bounced along, Mavis enjoying the music and the shaved part the boy!
-In his hair.
+The disc jockey announced the tunes as though they were made by his best friends: King Solomon, Otis, Dinah, Ike and Tina, Dakota, the Temptations.
+As they bounced along Mavis, cheerful now, enjoyed the music and the shaved part in the boy's hair.
 Although he was pleasanter than Olive he didn't have much more to say.
-They were a good deal away from town and listening to the seventh of Jet Magazine's top twenty when Mavis realized she had not seen a single white person.
+They were several miles away from town and listening to the seventh of Jet Magazine's top twenty when Mavis realized she had not seen a single white person.
 "Any whites in your town?" she asked him.
 Already she had forgotten what Olive said his name was when they were introduced.
 "Not to live, they ain't.
 Come on business sometime."
-As they passed the mansion on the way to the Cadillac, he asked, "What's it like in there?"
+When they passed the mansion on the way to the Cadillac, he asked, "What's it like in there?"
 "I only been in the kitchen," Mavis said.